|Penname:||Blue Stone Shining Wolf (Heather Micaela)|

 Rule Number One

-The television series is what I consider canon.
+I consider only the television series as canon.
 It is the basis of my fanfictions.

-•I follow the television episodes even when I hate them.
-(Moffat, I am talking to you.)
-I use TARDIS Data Core as an added reference since I have not experienced Doctor Who in any other media form (yet).
-The wiki helps me smooth out canon plot holes.
-(Hello, Moffat!)
+•I honor the television episodes even when not completely fond of them.
+I use the TARDIS Data Core as an added reference and to help smooth out canon plot holes.

-•Any "shipping" follows the series.
+•All "shipping" follows the series, whether het or slash.
 So if you hate Nine/Rose or Ten/Rose, I'm sorry.
 I'm so sorry.
 This pair was endorsed by show runners and even Eccleston himself.
 However, unrequited shipping might be explored.

-•Bottom Line - you should be able to fit my stories within the known Whoniverse without too much mind-bending.
+•Bottom Line - you should be able to fit most of my stories within the known Whoniverse without too much mind-bending.
+I love stories that explore other ideas, but that is not usually my focus.

 Rule Number Two